redkite-labs/redkitecms-docs/book/add-custom-block.rst

 ---------------

 A **Block** is a container for one kind of content.
-In addiction an **App-Block** includes the editor to manage the block itself by AlphaLemon CMS, when the page is in editing mode.
+In addiction an **App-Block** includes the editor to manage the block itself by RedKite CMS, when the page is in editing mode.

-An App-Block could still be used outside AlphaLemon CMS as web page element.
+An App-Block could still be used outside RedKite CMS as web page element.

 How is structured a Block
 -------------------------